 Keeping a daily journal can have invaluable benefits – some claim that is as good as seeing a therapist!
 The idea is that you have a chance to vent your thoughts and feelings, both negative and positive, and then close the book and walk away with a clear head.
 Writing can definitely be therapeutic and it’s a good idea to vent your negativity but then end with a positive note of how to go forward from there.

 There is no better feeling than that of helping others.
-Acts of altruism have been shown to affect people’s psychology in many positive ways, lifting depression, easing anxiety and generally increasing happiness.
-There are endless ways and opportunities for helping others, from giving donations to charity and volunteering, to simply being a good friend or neighbour.
+Acts of kindness have been shown to affect people’s psychology in many positive ways, lifting depression, easing anxiety and generally increasing happiness.
+There are endless ways and opportunities for helping others, from giving donations to charity and volunteering, to simply being a good friend or neighbor.

 Many of us feel that we never have enough time for everything in our lives.
 We go faster and faster, this causes stress that leads to negative thinking.
 It may sound counter-intuitive but the best thing to do is to slow down.
-There won’t be more or less minutes in the day but you will actually be present to experience them, and in this way you will feel more calm and in control, and you will have the sense of having much more time.
-By doing everything in your life just slightly slower, you will be living a more mindful and conscious life, you will notice others around you and have more opportunities for kindness, and in so doing your optimism and positivity will soar.
+There won’t be more or fewer minutes in the day but you will actually be present to experience them.
+And in this way, you will feel calmer and in control, and you will have the sense of having much more time.
+By doing everything in your life just slightly slower, you will be living a more mindful and conscious life.
+You will notice others around you and have more opportunities for kindness, and in so doing your optimism and positivity will soar.

-These ten tips, applied regularly and consistently, will gradually bring you a more optimistic mind-set and the ripples will infiltrate into all areas of your life, pouring sunshine into those dark corners and helping your days to be filled with positivity and happiness.
+These ten tips, applied regularly and consistently, will gradually bring you a more optimistic mindset.
+The ripples will infiltrate into all areas of your life, pouring sunshine into those dark corners and helping your days to be filled with positivity, happiness and optimism.